ankitrajbiswal/Flappy_Bird/README.md

 A small game created using JAVA Swing GUI.

 # Instructions for the Game
-  1. The Bird is controlled by both the Space Bar or the Mouse Click.
+  The Bird is controlled by both the Space Bar or the Mouse Click.

-  2.Color Combination used therre is very light and decent.
+  Color Combination used therre is very light and decent.
-  3. DO NOT TRY TO CHANGE THE CODE, it may result in getting compile time errors while running it.
+  DO NOT TRY TO CHANGE THE CODE, it may result in getting compile time errors while running it.

  # NOTE
 This program will only work on an offline java compiler.